 Adding the analysis to the existing business models helps companies cut off some expenses and do more efficient business.
 A company using data analytics is more likely to make better decisions and analyze customer satisfaction and trends, ultimately leading to a better product.

-What is data analytics?
-Watch this YouTube video created especially for beginners:
+Watch this Data Analyst Roadmap YouTube video created especially for beginners:

 What do data analysts do?